CleverCloud/doc.clever-cloud.com/getting-started/quickstart.md

 * a RAM and CPU consumption, depending on the language or framework used
 * an optional configuration file you may add to your project

-If one of these elements is missing, Clever Cloud can't deploy your apgit plication properly (except the configuration file, optional in some cases).
+If one of these elements is missing, Clever Cloud can't deploy your application properly (except the configuration file, optional in some cases).

 Supported platforms: